Map & Radius Glossary

 Mile

 Imperial unit of distance.
-1 statute mile = 1.609 kilometers = 5,280 feet.
+1 statute mile = 1.609 kilometers = 5,280 feet, defined exactly by international agreement in 1959.
 A nautical mile (used in aviation and shipping) is slightly longer at 1.852 km.
+The statute mile derives from the Roman mille passuum (1,000 paces).
+The UK, US, and a handful of other countries still use it; the rest of the world uses kilometers.

 N